 Markets fluctuate, life circumstances change, and global events are unpredictable.
 Effective retirement planning often requires acknowledging that uncertainty rather than planning as if outcomes are guaranteed.

-As part of the planning process, our Fort Worth, TX retirement planners analyze different scenarios with you to see how a plan may respond under varying conditions.
+Our Fort Worth, TX retirement planners analyze different scenarios with you.
 We can:

 - Assess the impact of inflation that exceeds expectations